mrstark25/Vault/README.md

 StockPriceOracle: An on-chain price oracle for stocks using Chainlink Price Feeds.

 🧱 Smart Contracts
-🏦 Vault Contract (Vault.sol)
+🏦 #Vault Contract (Vault.sol)
 A secure, upgradeable vault based on ERC4626, designed to:

 Accept deposits and issue yield-bearing vault shares.

-Forward funds to a yield-generating strategy (MockStrategy or Aave).
+Forward funds to a yield-generating strategy (TestStrategy or Aave).

 Allow secure withdrawals by redeeming shares.